Skip to content

 The architecture of anxiety

-Spall 004: Blasts, bunkers, and evacuation plans
+Blasts, bunkers, and evacuation plans

-Seen from above, the site of a nuclear detonation does not look like a wound so much as a signature, a blackened bloom branching out in delicate, finger-like striations across the landscape.
-As though something enormous had signed its name in the flesh of the earth.
-A diagram of violence laid bare: the circular blast zone, the radial fractures, the scorched and ghosted peripheries—all of it captured in a single instant of rupture.
+Seen from above, the site of a nuclear detonation looks something like an alien signature, a blackened bloom branching out in delicate, finger-like striations across the landscape.
+The circular blast zone, the radial fractures, the scorched and ghosted peripheries, all of it captured in a single instant of rupture.

 This is spall at its most elemental.
 Not the slow exfoliation of rock or the crumble of concrete under strain, but the immediate unmaking of matter.
 A pressure system pushed beyond its limits, geological or geopolitical, until something gives.
 What once seemed solid reveals itself as porous, contingent, breakable.